akspa0/showTools/mixing/whisperBite/v3/memory-bank/projectbrief.md

 5. Transcribe the speech for each speaker accurately using OpenAI's Whisper.
 6. Provide word-level timestamps and extract individual word audio snippets (**optional, `--enable_word_extraction`, default off**).
 7. Optionally enhance audio quality through normalization and vocal separation.
+8.  **Optionally detect non-speech sounds (if vocal separation is enabled).**
-8. Produce structured output including transcripts, segmented audio, and word data, accessible via download in the UI or directly in the filesystem.
+9. Produce structured output including transcripts (with formatted speaker labels `S0`, `S1`, etc., and sound events), segmented audio, and word data, accessible via download in the UI or directly in the filesystem.
-9. Offer a user-friendly web interface for configuration and execution.
+10. Offer a user-friendly web interface for configuration and execution (with manual speaker count as default).

 [The foundational document.
 Define core requirements and goals.
 Source of truth for project scope.]